 ROI helps you quantify project value and gauge an investment’s profitability.

-Small businesses use this project management KPI to compare the “return” expected from different types of projects.
-This information helps them decide which projects within their portfolio to prioritize in the short term as well as which types of initiatives to fund in the future.
+Small businesses use this project KPI to compare the “return” expected from different types of projects.
+This information helps you decide which projects within your portfolio to prioritize in the short term as well as which types of initiatives to fund in the future.

 Gartner defines the purpose of tracking ROI as the KPI that allows you to quantify the project value and understand the profitability of an investment.
 Here’s the recommended formula for calculating a project’s ROI:

-Here are some common benefits and costs associated with investing in a new project management software that will help you calculate the true ROI of your investment:
+For example, here are some common benefits and costs associated with investing in a new project management software that will help you calculate the true ROI of your investment:

 2. Cost performance index (CPI)

-CPI shows you how efficiently you’re using project funds.
+CPI shows you how efficiently you’re using the project budget.

-You can use this project management KPI to better understand the actual costs associated with a project.
+You can use this value metric KPI to better understand the actual cost associated with a project.
 This enables you to forecast future performance and better allocate funds to projects.

-If your result is a number greater than one, your project is on track to finish under projected costs.
+If your result is a number greater than one, your project is on track to finish under the estimated cost.
 However, if your result is less than one, you’re headed for a project overrun.

 3. Schedule performance index (SPI)

 SPI is a project management metric you can use to gauge how well you’re executing on a project schedule.

-Small businesses can use this project management KPI to understand their pace of work, which allows them to schedule projects more accurately in the future based on actual performance indicators.
+Small businesses can use this project management KPI to understand the project team’s pace of work, which allows you to schedule projects more accurately in the future based on actual performance indicators.

-This is especially helpful for companies that are bidding on a project as they can say with confidence, “my team works at this pace, and we can complete this amount of work in that time.”
+This is especially helpful for businesses that are bidding on a project as they can say with confidence, “my project team works at this pace, and we can complete this amount of work in that time.”

-If your result is a number greater than one, your project is on course to finish ahead of schedule.
-However, if your result is less than one, this indicates that you’re behind schedule.
+If your result is a number greater than one, your project delivery is on course to finish ahead of schedule.
+However, if your result is less than one, this indicates the project’s progress will put you behind schedule.

 4. Resource capacity

 It’s common to overestimate employee availability.
-But doing so can have disastrous effects on the success of the individual project as well as the portfolio as a whole.
+But doing so can have disastrous effects on a project’s success as well as your portfolio management as a whole.

-Functional managers and the project manager can use this project management KPI to see how many full-time employees (FTEs) they have available to work on projects.
-Then, they can allocate resources to projects based on project priority.
+Functional managers and the project manager can use this project management metric to see how many full-time employees (FTEs) are available to work on projects.
+Then they can allocate resources to projects based on project priority.

 To calculate resource capacity, multiply the number of people you have by the amount of time they have available to work on projects.
-Bear in mind that employees can realistically dedicate less than 50 percent of their work day to projects.
+Bear in mind that employees can realistically dedicate less than 50% of their work day to projects.

 How to use project management KPIs to measure project performance

-Next, be consistent.
+Be consistent.
 KPIs show trends over time, so it’s important to use a consistent set of metrics to measure performance across several similar projects (including a cancelled project if applicable).

-Pro Tip: In addition to being “measurable,” KPIs need to be “manageable.”
-So you should realistically be tracking only 3 to 5 KPIs at any given time.
+Pro tip: In addition to being “measurable,” KPIs need to be “manageable.”
+So you should realistically be tracking only three to five performance indicators at any given time.